snowmac/snowmac.github.io/books.md

 ---
 layout: default
+title: 41 books and counting!
+What will Adam read next?
 ---

 I'm an avid reader, though most of my reading focuses on fiction I do have a number of non-fiction books I highly recommend to anyone looking to learn and grow their career and personal development.